dioris-moreno/ari-typescript-examples/README.md

 # ari-typescript-examples

-Asterisk REST Interface TypeScript Examples

-## Introduction

-This project includes TypeScript versions of the examples published on project https://github.com/asterisk/node-ari-client.
+This project includes TypeScript versions of the examples published on project https://github.com/asterisk/node-ari-client for the Asterisk REST Interface.
 It uses the TypeScript definitions @types/ari-client for the ari-client Node.js module.
 The purpose of the @types/ari-client definitions and these examples is to facilitate the development of applications based on ARI.

 ## Configuration